dsc-dsc-dsc/btc-e_Trade_bot/README.md

 Uses alanmcintyre's btc-e api to automatically buy/sell a chosen currency from btc-e. found at: https://github.com/alanmcintyre/btce-api

+Development halted for now, forking and solving of issues encouraged

 ### Usage

 To use the bot, just put your api key and secret into the config file, then run auto.py with python 2.7